zzrpilot/SMR-Dimension/README.md

 Since this theme uses modals instead of separate content pages, it is best to simply edit the `index.html` file to edit your site.
 Copy the `index.html` file to your `layouts` folder before editing.
 Follow the example pages in the `index.html` file and adjust as needed.

+### Contact Form

+You will need to use an external service for the contact form since static sites cannot handle forms on their own.
+One such service is [Formspree](https://formspree.io/).
+Formspree has a free tier.

 ## License

 This theme is released under the CC BY 3.0 license.
 For more information, read the [License](https://github.com/sethmacleod/dimension/blob/master/LICENSE.md).